redbeat3000/industrial-code/README.md

 The dashboard displays real-time machine vibration and temperature data via MQTT.
 - Open `index.html` in a browser to view metrics.
 - For live updates, `dashboard.js` connects to the MQTT broker and updates the UI.

+## Lisence
+MIT License

+Copyright (c) 2025 Blessing Nyaberi Hamisi

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+[full MIT text continues...]